-2. CONSTRUCTION.
+A) CONSTRUCTION.

-We will request that the developers meet with London Borough of Islington's Environment and Regeneration department at least 1 month in advance of tendering contracts to undertake the code specifics.
+We will request that the developers meet with London Borough of Islington Council's Regeneration Department's Local Procurement Team ("the Local Procurement Team") at least 1 month in advance of tendering contracts to clarify how the local procurement code will work and the co-operation required from the developer, main contractor and subcontractors.